Wind4Greg/DataIntegrityTutorial/README.md

 If you have questions or would like to contribute.
 Drop me a note or post an issue.

-## Example Application: A School Club
+## Example Application: A School/Community Club

 When teaching begining and intermediate website development to computer science majors one of the authors of this tutorial would have students create a website for a real or fictional school or community club, such as a hiking club, a guitar club, a cooking club etc...
 They would develop this website from a simple static HTML page to a full front-end/back-end server based application with logins for club members and club officers with different views and club management capabilities based on membership/officer status.